dgmouris/code_as_whiteboard_presentation/slides.md

 <br/>
 <br/>

-## Separately I'm also always looking for folks to share experience with students.
+## I work at NAIT and I'm looking for folks to share professional experience, open source, and general work advice with students.
 <br/>

-## Please reach out to @dgmouris on slack if interested!
+## Please reach out to @dgmouris on slack if you're interested.
+I'm looking for 2 - 3 people before the end of April.